notkohlrexo/Discord-Token-Stealer/README.md

 ![alt text](https://i.imgur.com/YWEBcLX.png)

+### Code is heavily outdated - I do not recommend to use this project, maybe it helps for educational purposes.
+I DO NOT UPDATE THIS PROJECT ANYMORE.

 ### If you open the program then it's sending a message through a discord webhook with the following informations:
 #### - Computer UserName
 #### - OS